legendsonldh/my-github-2024/README.md

 <div align="center">
   <img src="logo.png" alt="logo" />

-  Generate your GitHub yearly statistics chart.
+  Statistics of your activities on GitHub in 2024.

   [简体中文](README_zh-CN.md) | English